About Brigid A. Duffield

 Law Office Practice Experience

-Since 1984, Brigid has been in private practice concentrating in family law and domestic relations, which include financial disputes, parenting decision making disputes, real estate and other property matters.
+Since 1984, Brigid has been in private practice with a concentration in family law and domestic relations, which include financial disputes, parenting decision making disputes, real estate and other property matters.
 She is regularly appointed by the Court as a Child Representative and as a Guardian Ad Litem (GAL).

-- Over 25 years of experience in family law litigation, including contested hearings, trials and settlement conferences.
+- Over 37 years of experience in family law settlement conferences and litigation, including contested hearings and trials.

-- Represented more than 1,300 clients involving complex legal issues related to dissolution of marriage, real estate, custody and support issues, taxes, pensions and business valuations.
+- Represented more than 1,600 clients involving complex legal issues related to dissolution of marriage, parenting and support related issues, property allocations, taxes, pensions and business valuations.

-- Court appointed Guardian Ad Litem in more than 80 child related matters, with her custody recommendations upheld by the Illinois Supreme Court.
+- Court appointed Guardian Ad Litem in more than 80 child related matters, with her parenting recommendations upheld by the Illinois Supreme Court.

 - Employed and managed employee staff, calendar, docket, budget and physical plant, ownership of office condominium and landlord to professional tenants.

 Decision Making Experience

 - Hearing Board Panel Chair, 2017-2022 Attorney Registration and Disciplinary Commission (ARDC), including overseeing and presiding over hearing and pre-hearing processes regarding lawyer disciplinary matters involving high-level issues and sophisticated counsel, resolving discovery disputes, ruling on pretrial motions, evidentiary matters, ruling on motions and objections and shepherding cases through trial where rules of civil procedure govern.

 - Chair qualified, 18th Judicial Circuit Arbitration Center and Domestic Relations Attorney Fee Cases.

 Conflict Resolution/Mediation Experience